superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 **C(A,B) = cos(θ) = A.B / ||A|| ||B||**

 ### Combination
-The results from each algorithm have to be fused to choose the best outcome.
+The results from each algorithm have to be fused to implement a hybrid search.
 There are various strategies to combine them and get a score.
 Typically, we use a certain formula to balance the keyword search score and vector search score to meet our requirements.
 Here's the formula we use:
 **H = (1-α) K + αV**

 where,